jstaursky/hutch/README.md

 Can now build as a static library or a shared library (e.g., for use from python, example coming soon).

+Starting to implement using c++17 features, so you may someday need to update to `g++-8` or `g++-9` to compile this.
+That said, unless there is some killer feature I'll try and make these be optioned out via preprocessor.

 # WINDOWS BUILDING
 Assuming your running under an mingw-w64-x86_64 style environment, after installing `bison` and `flex` (and `g++` + `binutils` + etc.), execute `make